Quantum Immortality and Non-Classical Logic: Introduction

-One of the better-known thought experiments which claims to distinguish between these classes is a variant of the classic Schr\"{o}dinger's cat experiment in which the cat, or rather a human in place of the cat, is the observer \cite{tegbook,tegmark97,lewis00}.
-The life of the observer depends upon the outcome of an automatic quantum measurement called a \emph{trial}.
+One of the better-known thought experiments which claims to establish T1 and T2 is a variant of the classic Schr\"{o}dinger's cat experiment in which the cat, or rather a human in place of the cat, is the observer \cite{tegbook,tegmark97,lewis00}.
+The life of the observer depends upon the outcome of an automatic measurement of a qubit called a \emph{trial}.
 Many trials occur, one after the other on a regular basis.
-As described in more detail in \S\ref{sec:qi}, this \emph{Everett Box} is able to distinguish between MWI and non-MWI interpretations.
+We describe in detail in \S\ref{sec:qi} how this \emph{Everett Box}\footnote{Named in homage to the genesis of these ideas in Everett's seminal thesis \cite{ev} even though Everett himself never formulated them.} is able to establish T1 and T2.
 The argument is a probabilistic one: though the observer might get lucky and survive a few trials, continued survival in a non-MWI universe is extremely unlikely.
-On the other hand, a version of the observer is guaranteed to survive with probability 1 in one branch of a MWI universe, guaranteeing the so-called \emph{Quantum Immortality} of that observer.
-The former non-MWI option is rejected as being too unlikely.
-Thus only MWI is a valid interpretation.
+On the other hand, a version of the observer is guaranteed to survive with probability 1 in one branch of an MWI universe, guaranteeing the so-called \emph{Quantum Immortality} of that observer.
+From the private perspective of the observer, her continuing survival therefore counts as evidence in support of the MWI, establishing both T2 and T1, non-MWI options being rejected as being too unlikely.